 – 2 Infant Car Seats and Bases // I really liked our infant car seats and bases.
 Easy to use!
 I do recommend hiring a car seat technician to come out and check the installation before you have the babies.
 This was something I did not do and wish I had done.

-- 2 Car Seat Covers // I highly recommend getting some and using them when you go to the hospital for check-ups or anywhere during the flu season.
+– 2 Car Seat Covers // I highly recommend getting a couple of these and using them when you go to the hospital for check-ups or anywhere during the flu season.
 It keeps all the looky-loos’ germs off the babies.

 – 2 Car Sun Shades // Don’t be like me and get the ones with suction cups that roll down, get these.
 When we hired a car seat technician to double-check that our convertible car seats were installed correctly, he advised against that kind because they can break or become projectiles in a car crash.